amv-bamboo/django-google-maps-widget/README.rst

 ==================
-django-google-maps
+django-google-maps-widget
 ==================

 |Build Status|

-``django-google-maps`` is a simple application that provides the basic hooks into `Google Maps Platform`_ for use in Django models from Django version 4.2+.
+``django-google-maps-widget`` is a simple library that provides the basic hooks into `Google Maps Platform`_ for use in Django models from Django version 4.2+.
 Supports Python 3.9+.
 Forked from `this project`_ originally authored by `@madisona`_, with adaptation to the modern Python environment.